-In this period, the spilt between male and female was not equal, with 62.5% male which is slightly less than last year, and 37.5% female matches which is slightly higher than last year.
-The majority of referrals this year were within the 16+ age bracket which is different to last year.
+In this period, the spilt between male and female was not equal, with 60% male which is slightly less than last year and 40% female matches which is slightly higher than last year.
+The majority of referrals this year were within the 11-15 years age bracket which is different to last year.

 The process for staff to meet young people has remained largely the same with a staff member making an initial assessment visit to the young person to meet them and find out more about what their interests are and to make sure they understand what it means to have an IV.
-Where possible and in line with the young persons' preference, the staff visits have largely been face to face in light of more relaxed Covid restrictions.
+Staff visits have been face to face after the pandemic restrictions.